EcmaTC53/spec/docs/proposals/Network Classes.md

 The `write` method sends both message data and control messages.
 The data argument is an `ArrayBuffer` with the message payload.

-The options object has the following properties to specify the binary, text, or control message to send..
+The options object has the following properties to specify the binary, text, or control message to send.

 | Property | Description |
 | :---: | :--- |